-Since Americans want to debate about whether or not the country should accept refugees from the current Middle East wars, let’s bring up a topic which is astonishingly missing from these discussions.
+Since Americans want to debate whether or not the country should accept refugees from the current Middle East wars, let’s bring up a topic which is astonishingly missing from these discussions …

-In America’s attempt to reshape the Middle East through proxy wars or outright invasions, much of the region is unsafe for anyone in the region who isn’t interested in war.
+In America’s attempt to reshape the Middle East through proxy wars or outright invasions, much of the region is unsafe for anyone who isn’t interested in war.

 Americans don’t want to debate about how we now know that Global War on Terror Version 2.0 is officially B.S.

-But despite published warnings by one of its intelligence agencies about the wisdom of supporting jihadists and the likely resulting blowback, the US not only continued this arms-to-jihadists stategy as a means of destabilizing Syria, but America — through more or less looking the other way — also enabled a terrorist organization to evolve into a murderous rogue state.
+But despite published warnings by one of its intelligence agencies about the wisdom of supporting jihadists and the likely resulting blowback, the US not only continued this arms-to-jihadists stategy as a means of destabilizing Syria, but America — through more or less looking the other way — also enabled a terrorist organization to evolve into a murderous rogue state known today as Islamic State.
 The flood of Iraqi and Syrian rufugees is the chaotic product of America’s regime change strategy.